Table of Contents[Hide][Show]

 In fact, repelling some people is a good thing.
 Not everyone is a good fit for what you do.

-5. Find your niche and be confident in that.
+5. Find your blogging niche and be confident in that.

 If you were a fish you wouldn’t judge yourself on your tree-climbing ability.